Using Scrivener with reference software (wiki)

 Glossary

-• temporary citation — a plain text placeholder that uniquely identifies an entry in a reference manager.
+• temporary citation — a plain text placeholder that uniquely identifies an entry in a reference manager, e.g. @doe2024.
+This provides a flexible way to support different writing tools and automations.

 • citation style — a set of rules for how to format both in-text citations and the bibliography list.
-Each reference manager offers their own tools to specify a style, for example Bookends has a Formats Manager, Pandoc and Zotero use CSL.
+Each reference manager offers their own tools to specify a style, for example Pandoc and Zotero use CSL, Bookends has a Formats Manager and also supports CSL.
 See the CSL database for examples of citations styles: Zotero Style Repository

 • BibTeX — a citation tool originally used by LaTeX, superseded by BibLateX.
-It can refer to the tool itself or the format of the stored references.
+BibTeX can refer to the tool itself or the format of the stored references.
+The BibTeX format is supported by many other tools.

 Endnote (Clarivate Software) [macOS & Windows]